flyteorg/flytesnacks/docs/index.md

 :title: text-muted
 :animate: fade-in-slide-down

-The introduction below is also available on a hosted sandbox environment, where you can get started with Flyte without installing anything locally.
+Union.ai provides a hosted sandbox environment, free of charge, where you can get started with Flyte without installing anything locally.

 ```{link-button} https://sandbox.union.ai/
 ---